Why NJ teachers and students keep fooling around

 It wasn't until years after I graduated that several female friends of mine told me stories that astounded me.
 Things happened, but nobody said anything and these women told the stories years later with no regret and no complaint.
 It's been happening since the beginning of time and it was either kept hush or dealt with quietly amongst the parties involved and their families or employers.

 I understand that they both made a bad decision, and since he's older, should have known better.
 Yes, he should be disciplined and perhaps fired from being a teacher.
 But criminal charges like sexual assault.
 Where's the assault?
 It was consensual.
 Endangering the welfare of a child?
-A seventeen and eighteen year old girl is not a child.
+A 17- and 18-year old girl is not a child.

 I'm certainly not condoning his behavior, but to have your life ruined and your name dragged through the mud over a natural impulse, that would have been legal if he weren't a teacher, seems insane.
 Years ago things were handled with more common sense and discretion.
 It's a totally natural attraction, but it was a bad choice.
 One he should have known better about acting on.